milesj/boost/docs/cli.md

 ### Program

 The entry point of the command line is commonly referred to as the binary, or script, and is managed by the `Program` class.
-This class handles the registration of commands, applying middleware to argv (`process.argv`), parsing argv into [arguments](./args.md#usage) (options, flags, etc), running the found command with these argument, outputing to the terminal, and finally cleaning up or handling failures.
+This class handles the registration of commands, applying [middleware](#middleware) to argv (`process.argv`), parsing argv into [arguments](./args.md#usage) (options, flags, etc), running the found command with these argument, outputing to the terminal, and finally cleaning up or handling failures.

-Begin by importing and instantiating the `Program` class.
+Begin by importing and instantiating the `Program` class, while passing required options.

 ```ts
 import { Program } from '@boost/cli';